NLP-PROJECT-2017/sentence-representation/README.md

 # sentence-representation

+## introduction

+This work presents two different models for encoding sentences, including DiscSent model and FastSent model.
+We evaluate sentence embeddings using SentEval on multiple tasks.

 ## proposal feedback

 SB: This is a reasonable project topic, but I expect that you'll have speed issues with SkipThought.
 The standard version of the model, trained on Toronto Books, takes about two weeks to converge with one okay GPU.
 So, unless you have access to multiple good GPUs, you likely won't have time for any trial and error.
 I'd advise against just training both models for a shorter time: It's more important to know which one produces better representations than to know which one is faster to train.
 In real applications, you usually only need to train these once, so it's fine if it takes a long time.